schw4b/DGM/README.md

-# DGM: Dynamical graphical models for finding directed dynamic network models with multivariate time series data, with emphasis on functional MRI brain network data.
+# DGM: Dynamical graphical models for finding directed dynamic network models with multivariate time series data, with emphasis on functional MRI brain networks.

-The aim of this package is to study directed dynamic functional connectivity in fMRI.
+The aim of this package is to study directed dynamic functional connectivity in fuctional MRI.
 Dynamic graphical models (DGM) belong to the family of Dynamic Bayesian Networks.
-DGM searches through all possible parent nodes for a specific node and provides an interpretable fit in terms of regression model for each network node.
-There is a special varinat of DGM called Multiregression Dyanmic Models which constrain the network to a acyclic graph (Costa et al., 2015), but with DGM, we do not use this constrain.
+DGM is a collection of Dynamic Linear Models (DLMs) and searches through all possible parent nodes for a specific node and provides an interpretable fit in terms of regression model for each network node.
+There is a special variant of DGM called Multiregression Dyanmic Models which constrain the network to a acyclic graph (Costa et al., 2015), but with DGM, we do not use this constrain.

-Current research aims to fully characterize DGM using simulations and big data from the Human Connectome Project (HCP) in order to test validity and different aspects of reliability (test-retest reliability, out-of-sample reliability) in order to make this new method available for neuroimaging.
+Current research aims to fully characterize DGM using simulations and big data from the Human Connectome Project (HCP) in order to test validity and different aspects of reliability (test-retest reliability, out-of-sample reliability) to make this new method available for neuroimaging research.

+## Reference
+Schwab S, Harbord R, Zerbi V, Elliott L, Afyouni S, Smith JQ, Woolrich MW, Smith SM, & Nichols TE (2017).
+Directed Functional Connectivity Using Dynamic Graphical Models. *bioRxiv*., 198887. [doi:10.1101/198887](http://dx.doi.org/10.1101/198887).

-## References
+## Additional References
-1. Costa, L., Smith, J., Nichols, T., Cussens, J., Duff, E. P., and Makin, T. R. (2015).
+1. Costa L, Smith J, Nichols T, Cussens J, Duff EP, & Makin TR (2015).
 Searching Multiregression Dynamic Models of resting-state fMRI networks using integer programming. *Bayesian Analysis*, 10(2), 441–478. [doi:10.1214/14-BA913](http://dx.doi.org/10.1214/14-BA913).
-2. Smith, S. M., Miller, K. L., Salimi-Khorshidi, G., Webster, M., Beckmann, C. F., Nichols, T. E., et al. (2011).
-Network modelling methods for FMRI. *NeuroImage*, 54(2), 875–91. [doi:10.1016/j.neuroimage.2010.08.063](http://dx.doi.org/10.1016/j.neuroimage.2010.08.063).

 ## User Guide